EZ-Robotics/VEXcode-Tutorials/README.md

 ## Downloading VEXcode
 All of these projects will be in C++ using VEXcode **Pro** V5.
 [Download that here](https://www.vexrobotics.com/vexcode/install/v5), **scroll down** and find VEXcode **Pro** V5.
 Download and run the installer.

+## VEXcode Documentation
+Documenatoin is useful to find what functions are available to you.
+The docs can be found here https://api.vexcode.cloud/v5/.

 ## How to Download Projects
 [You can download all of these projects here](https://github.com/EZ-Robotics/VEXcode-Tutorials/archive/refs/heads/main.zip).